cloudtrust/flaki-service/README.md

 ### gRPC and HTTP clients
 To obtain IDs using gRPC or HTTP, you need to implement your own clients.
 There is an example in the directory `client`.
 There are two methods available to get IDs: NextID and NextValidID.
-Both take a Flatbuffer `EmptyRequest` and reply with a Flatbuffer `FlakiReply` containing the unique ID and an error.
+Both take a Flatbuffer `FlakiRequest` and reply with a Flatbuffer `FlakiReply` containing the unique ID.
 The Flatbuffer schema is `pkg/flaki/flatbuffer/flaki.fbs`.

 ### Health
 The service exposes HTTP routes to monitor the application health.